 The IQI program requires hospitals to meet specific goals for a number of quality measures – certain aspects of care proven to improve outcomes for patients.
 Hospitals also must pass validation to receive payment or recognition.
 Including a validation component makes IQI a unique Medicaid pay-for-performance program for hospitals.

-Arkansas Medicaid and AFMC released more than $3.7 million in performance bonus payments to 24 Arkansas hospitals as part of the annual Inpatient Quality Incentive (IQI) program.
-The 2015 program showed a significant increase in both the number of hospitals and total payments in 2014 – 13 hospitals received $2.6 million.
-This is the ninth year IQI has given incentive payments to hospitals.
+Arkansas Medicaid and AFMC released more than $3.2 million in performance bonus payments to 15 Arkansas hospitals as part of the annual Inpatient Quality Incentive (IQI) program.
+This is the 10th year IQI has given incentive payments to hospitals.